autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 ## Labels

-The following is a list of labels and their indented use.
+The following is a list of labels and their intended use.
 See the [metrics](#metrics) section for which labels are valid on each metric.

 ### `autometrics.version`